 There are all types of themes for gatherings and celebrations, one of them being a "black and white" party.
+If you've ever been invited to one of these types of parties, you might wonder what it means and what attire is appropriate.
 It's typically elegant yet understated, with all of the guests dressed in their finest black and white attire.

 A black and white affair is typically a more formal event, so an evening gown or a formal suit would be in order.
 Look for other hints on the invitation, such as "tie optional."
 The biggest clue you've already mentioned is that it's an evening party.
 Typically parties after dark are more formal than those that begin in the afternoon.
 If it would give you more peace of mind, contact the host and ask whether it's formal or semi-formal.
 You're probably not the only person who isn't sure how to dress.